-“If you ask me, he’s a bit of a brown noser, a kiss up, and a little too eager,” Rick Necker said, in a conspiratorial whisper, “and eager doesn’t work well when you’re trying make new friends.”
+“If you ask me, he’s a bit of a brown noser, a kiss up, and a little too eager,” Rick Becker said, in a conspiratorial whisper, “and eager doesn’t work well when you’re trying make new friends.”
 Everyone smiled and nodded at Rick’s assessment.
-Rick didn’t add that we want cool, detached, and ambivalent, because that probably would’ve been too over the top.
+Rick didn’t add that we want cool, detached, and ambivalent, because that probably would’ve been too on the nose.
 He also didn’t allude to the idea that we want to befriend someone who is not there, or that we want someone who forces us to try to gain their attention and their approval.

 Jerry was always there when we went to the bar after work, and he was always laughing too hard and hanging on our every word.
 He always appeared to be having a great time with us, but he was also on the lookout for a better time.
 At some point, and no one knew when it happened, Jerry would float away to some other table in the bar, and he appeared to be having such a great time over there with a group of complete strangers that some of our people were a little insulted by it.
 Yet, his trips to other tables never appeared to be a purposeful migration, as if to suggest we were boring and someone else appeared more interesting.
 He just developed a loose connection with some complete stranger at another table, and he attempted to strengthen it by moving to their table.